AdaCore/Ada_Drivers_Library/examples/MicroBit/music/README.md

       (G3,   400));
 ```

-Not the melody is constant because we are not going to change it during the
+The melody is constant because we are not going to change it during the
 execution of the program.

 Then we simply have to call the procedure `Play` of the package